How to Stop the Alzheimer’s Wandering Crisis

 According to the Alzheimer’s Association, six in every ten people with Alzheimer’s disease exhibit wandering behavior.
-It can happen on foot and it can happen while driving.
-While wandering episodes frequently have happy and sometimes amusing endings, they’re no laughing matter.
-The Alzheimer’s Association says if wanderers are “not found within 24 hours, up to half will suffer serious injury or death.”
+It can happen on foot, it can happen while driving, and the Alzheimer’s Association says if wanderers are “not found within 24 hours, up to half will suffer serious injury or death.”

 Why Do People with Alzheimer’s and Dementia Wander?